OpenCollarTeam/opencollarteam.github.io/docs/Leash.md

 [Quick User Guide](https://github.com/OpenCollarTeam/OpenCollar/wiki/OpenCollar-Quick-User-Guide) | [Complete User Guide](https://github.com/OpenCollarTeam/OpenCollar/wiki/Complete-User-Guide) | [Distributors and Design Partners](https://github.com/OpenCollarTeam/OpenCollar/wiki/OpenCollar-Distributors-and-Designers) | [Social Partners](https://github.com/OpenCollarTeam/OpenCollar/wiki/OpenCollar-Social-Partner-Locations)

+The Leash is keyed to access rank.
+Public Access, Group Access, and Trusted cannot take the leash if the wearer is leashed to the Owner.
+If OwnSelf is unchecked, the wearer cannot unleash herself from any rank of access without using the collar safeword.
+If the wearer initiates the leash using Pass, the wearer can unleash.

 To call the leash menu:
 >[prefix] leashmenu